jhunschejones/ruby-scripts/pcloud_folder_sync/README.md

 ### Using the script
 The main script entry point will be with `./bin/run`.
 Make sure to set `PCLOUD_FOLDER_PATH`, `LOCAL_FOLDER_PATH`, and `PCLOUD_ACCESS_TOKEN` env vars first, or export them in `./tmp/.env`.
 To easily get a valid `LOCAL_FOLDER_PATH`, simply drag the folder into the terminal and copy that path into the env var value.

+BONUS: if you need to download larger files, you can also export `PCLOUD_API_TIMEOUT_SECONDS` to override the gems default of 8s with a longer timeout 💡